 You will be eligible for Chapter 33 benefits based on the number of months of service you complete as determined by the VA.
-Service members with –
+If you served:

-- 90 days, but less that 6 months service will receive 40%
+- at least 90 days, but less that 6 months service you will receive 40%

-- 6 months but less than a year will receive 50&
+- 6 months but less than a year you will receive 50&

 - 12 months but less than 18 months you will receive 60%

-- At least 18 months but less than 2 years receive 70%
+- At least 18 months but less than 2 years you will receive 70%

-- At least 2 years but less than 30 months receive 80%
+- At least 2 years but less than 30 months you will receive 80%

-- At least 30 months, but less than 3 years receive 90% of the benefit
+- At least 30 months, but less than 3 years you will receive 90% of the benefit

 Monthly Housing Allowance (MHA) Restrictions

 - The housing allowance IS NOT payable to individuals on active duty.